gvwilson/sdxpy/src/ftp/index.md

 2. Modify the protocol again so that the client can send the word `dir` followed by a newline and no other data and the server will send back a list of the files in its current working directory.

+### A Socket Client Class {: .exercise}

+Build a `socketclient` class that works like the `socketserver` class but sends data instead of handling requests.
+How useful is it in practice?